Veggie Chips

 Arman’s recipe tips

-• If your chips aren’t crispy after the 20-minute mark, continue cooking in 2-minute increments until done.
+• Adjust the cooking time.
+If your chips aren’t crispy after the 20-minute mark, continue cooking in 2-minute increments until done.

 Flavor variations